 How do I know which Australian immigration agents I can trust?

-I can guarantee that you will get a visa.
+I can guarantee that you’ll get a visa

 This is false.
 No-one can guarantee you’ll get a visa.
-Only authorised Australian immigration officers can give you a visa and only when you have met all the visa requirements.
+Only authorised Australian immigration officers can grant you a visa and only when you have met all the visa requirements.

 This is not how things work.
 You only pay for your visa application when you lodge it.

 Please note: Your migration agent is allowed to charge for their services and most likely will do so.
 These charges will never come a surprise though.
 According to the MARA code of conduct, all charges for services rendered by an immigration agent must be detailed in your contract with your agent.

 This is a ‘once in a lifetime opportunity’

 It might be hard to believe, but some fraudulent agents actually call people to offer them visas.
 It’s then framed as an opportunity not to be missed.
 All to get money out of you!

 MARA registered agents will never call you first to offer you migration ‘opportunities’.
 This a relationship that always start with the client, i.e. you’ll contact the agent.

 Only I can pay the charges.
 Give me your money and I will pay the charges for you